nygardk/react-share/README.md

 <img src="example-pinterest.png" alt="Pinterest share buttons and count example" />

+### News 23.11.2015

+Since 20th of November Twitter no longer supports open count API.
+The service was shut down and there is currently no way to fetch the share count.
+Thus, TwitterShareCount was removed in version 1.3.0.

 #### Features:
 * no external script loading, i.e. no dependencies on SDKs
 * opens a popup share-window